tsy24/tp/docs/UserGuide.md

 :information_source: **Information:**

 * Executing the command will automatically change the display view to your full task list, so that you can see the task you added.
-* The name entered can be different letter case as the name of the existing elderly. e.g. `en/herman lim` is accepted if `Herman Lim` is a registered elderly
+* You can enter the name using a different letter case as the name of the existing elderly. e.g. `en/herman lim` is accepted if Herman Lim is a registered elderly.
-* Multiple of the same elderly name in same/different casing will be treated as one elderly.
+* If you enter multiple of the same elderly name using the same/different casing, it will be treated as one elderly.
-* The full name has to be entered so that the identity of the elderly is unambiguous.
+* You must enter the full name of the elderly so that the identity of the elderly is unambiguous.

 </div>